vttresearch/quantum-computer-documentation/docs/calibration.md

 ### Calibration sequences

-To minimize the impact of calibration on user operations, we calibrate Helmi at night, by running a specific sequence of experiments in order.
+To minimize the impact of calibration on user operations, we schedule the calibration of Helmi at 2AM, by running a specific sequence of experiments in order.
 Calibration and benchmarking experiments are interleaved with regular user jobs in Helmi's job queue, as detailed in the [Running on Helmi](running.md) section.
 The calibration might therefore slightly increase the waiting time in the queue of regular user jobs.

 **Calibration**: